-Concession and accommodation assessments are generally required by schools, education departments and the IEB when applying for learners to be granted the following concessions during examinations:
+Concession and accommodation assessments are generally required by schools, education departments and the IEB when applying for learners with barriers to be granted the appropriate selection of the following concessions during examinations:

 - Additional Time – An additional five, ten or fifteen minutes per hour of examination is granted to learners.

 - A Scribe – A scribe writes verbatim what the learner dictates.
 A separate venue is required for this accommodation.
 The entire examination session must be recorded and a copy of the recording submitted with the answer booklet.

 - A Reader – A reader reads all text in an examination paper to a learner.
 The learner may request sections of text to be re-read.
 A separate venue is required for this accommodation.
 The entire examination session must be recorded and a copy of the recording submitted with the answer booklet.